bradietilley/pest-stories/docs/stories/timeouts.md

 The `[Can] parent child 2` story would fail with the following message:

-> Failed asserting that this task would complete in less than 2 seconds.
+> Failed asserting that this action would complete in less than 2 seconds.